emagine-saas/hll-pyden/README.md

 * Improve file naming scheme
 * Removed some fork/exec calls, as unnecessary and overly-complicated (may be needed in py2 though)
 * ... tests as above
+* Would like to make more readable by converting to objects, but not worth time (see expected use)
+* Note: if a script is run, but seems to hang, the inherited code is trying to pull security details from splunk REST API, and its blocked.
+Add --no-block to just read from local filesystem (unit tests always set this).